The LAPACK Interface

 Solves a triangular set of equations

-where is real or complex triangular band matrix of order , and is a matrix with rows.
+is real or complex triangular band matrix of order

 A